Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 To get a closer look, they extend their long legs out from under their body and point them towards it.

-Next, they swing each leg forward and use them as a springboard to jump over their prey so that it can attack from behind.
+Next, they swing each leg forward and use it as a springboard to jump over their prey so that it can attack from behind.
 The first eyes that see it become attracted to its bright colors.

 Jumping spiders have multiple color variations.
-This often indicates dangerous predator markings or other things that would help camouflage, such as plants or trees.
+This often indicates dangerous predator markings or other things that help camouflage, such as plants or trees.

 26. Northern Yellow Sac Spider